 As with anything that is cheap and plentiful, little care is given to how sparingly we use it.
 It is only with scarcity and rising prices that our behaviour changes.
 Think about when the petrol light comes on in your car, as you approach empty you may turn the heating/aircon off to preserve fuel.

 Mains gas is cheap, in recent years less than 3p per kWh compared to oil at 5.5p per kWh and bottled gas at 7p per kWh or higher.
 Electricity prices have soared from a stable 12.5p per kWh two years ago to 18p per kWh currently.
 Our experience is that those off mains gas are inherently more careful with their fuel use.

-So, as we watch wholesale gas prices soar and wonder how long it will be before it hits our energy bills, now is a good time to consider how we might be more careful will our gas consumption; but not through reduced comfort, rather through increased efficiency.
+So, as retail gas prices soar to 7.5p per kWh for mains gas, triple the figure of 18 months ago, and fixed prices deals at 14p per kWh, now is the time to consider how we might be more careful will our gas consumption; but not through reduced comfort, rather through increased efficiency.